paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-403-criminal-justice-identification-information-and-communication.md

 (5) systems to facilitate full participation in any compact relating to the Interstate Identification Index of the National Crime Information Center;

-(6) systems to facilitate full participation in the national instant criminal background check system established under section 103(b) of the Brady Handgun Violence Prevention Act ([18 U.S.C.
-922](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section922&num=0&edition=prelim) note) 11 See References in Text note below. for firearms eligibility determinations;
+(6) systems to facilitate full participation in the national instant criminal background check system established under [section 40901(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section40901/b&num=0&edition=prelim) for firearms eligibility determinations, including through increased efforts to pre-validate the contents of felony conviction records and domestic violence records to expedite eligibility determinations, and measures and resources necessary to establish and achieve compliance with an implementation plan under [section 40917 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40917);

 (7) integrated criminal justice information systems to manage and communicate criminal justice information among law enforcement agencies, courts, prosecutors, and corrections agencies;

 (8) noncriminal history record information systems relevant to firearms eligibility determinations for availability and accessibility to the national instant criminal background check system established under section 103(b) of the Brady Handgun Violence Prevention Act ([18 U.S.C.
-922](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section922&num=0&edition=prelim) note); 1
+922](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section922&num=0&edition=prelim) note); 22 See References in Text note below.

 (9) court-based criminal justice information systems that promote—